estuary/flow/site/docs/concepts/connectors.md

 It's also possible to revoke access to the KMS, which immediately and permanently removes access to the protected credential.

-#### Example: Protect a Configuration
+#### Example: Protect a configuration

-Suppose your given a connector configuration:
+Suppose you're given a connector configuration:

 ```yaml title="config.yaml"
 host: my.hostname